-In our new Shoot Like A Pro series we take an in-depth look at photography lighting and how you can take control of the elements to get more balanced, beautiful pictures.
-We start this week by taking a closer look at the character of light and how the quality of light will affect your images.
+In this popular tutorial from our Shoot Like A Pro series we took an in-depth look at photography lighting and how you can take control of the elements to get more balanced, beautiful pictures.
+We start by taking a closer look at the character of light and how the quality of light will affect your images.

 Light is more than just how bright or dark it is; it’s also the key to the look, mood and atmosphere of your images.
 The direction of the light will affect how the shape and texture of your subject appears, while the colour and how soft or harsh the light is can totally change a shot’s appearance.

 Light’s very important, so in this series we’ll show how a few simple camera tricks and techniques can guarantee better images – from choosing the right time to visit a photo location to taking complete control of the light by using flash.

 You’ll also discover how to alter the character and contrast of photography lighting by using diffusers and reflectors.
 As you’ll learn, there’s nothing esoteric about mastering light, as much of it comes down to careful planning…